ahmatieni8-glitch/stable-diffusion.cpp/README.md

   sd -glove
   ```
   and the terminal will be visible.
+  In both cases, CLI arguments of SD examples remain operational.

 - On Windows, if DLLs are missing, go to the <code>sd</code> executable directory and apply the command: